 3. NSP implements and deploys a Management Function which consumes the MnS, applies any constraints, and exposes the resulting functionality as an exposed MnS.

-4. NSP may publish the exposed MnS in a service catalog or service directory.
+4. NSP may publish the exposed MnS in a service catalogue or service directory.

-5. NSC authenticates itself, discovers the available MnSes and request for authorization to access a particular MnS.
+5. NSC authenticates itself, discovers the available MnSs and request for authorization to access a particular MnS.
 After getting proper authorization.

 6. NSC accesses the MnS with proper authorization.